scrapy/scrapy/docs/topics/media-pipeline.rst

 :setting:`IMAGES_EXPIRES`, in case of Images Pipeline), which specifies the delay in number of days::

-    # 90 days of delay for files expiration
+    # 120 days of delay for files expiration
-    FILES_EXPIRES = 90
+    FILES_EXPIRES = 120

     # 30 days of delay for images expiration
     IMAGES_EXPIRES = 30

+The default value for both settings is 90 days.

 .. _topics-images-thumbnails: